johnwalicki/TI-SimpleLink-Workshop/part3/MMWAVETOF.md

 ## Lab Objectives

-In this lab you will attach the mmWave BoosterPack to your TI SimpleLink LaunchPad and learn about mmWave Range sensors.
+In this lab you will attach the mmWave BoosterPack to your TI SimpleLink LaunchPad and a TI mmWave Radar sensor.
 You will learn:

 - Add the mmWave BoosterPack to your TI SimpleLink LaunchPad
 - View and configure the mmWave sensor